-Insurance and healthcare cover

-Voluntary insurance provides protection to households against unforeseen events.
+Insurance and healthcare cover Voluntary insurance provides protection to households against unforeseen events.
 Healthcare is one of the most important development gaps that BBVAMF is focused on.
 Working towards quality healthcare, a series of healthcare policies have been put together with the purpose of guaranteeing households' medical care in order to fight this gap, especially for those in the most vulnerable segments, who in most cases are not sufficiently protected.

 BBVAMF Group closed 2023 with a total of 624,740 people insured across 5 branches: life, funeral expenses, damages (climate and non-climate), health and installment payment protection.
 Of these, over 244,000 have health insurance (an expansion of 15% from 2022).
 The most vulnerable clients are more inclined to take out health insurance: 40% of clients in poverty take out this kind of policy, compared to 23% of clients whose situations are more secure (non-vulnerable).
 In contrast, damages and life insurance policies show the opposite trend: households that are more consolidated take out these policies (particularly damage insurance).
 6% of homes in extreme poverty take out damage insurance policies, compared to 35% of our more consolidated clients.
 It seems that health-related shocks are viewed as a necessity that is harder to pay for and as such the priority for households in vulnerability compared to damage, that can be absorbed.

-43 Voluntary insurance
+43 Voluntary insurance All those insured; % entrepreneurs with a loan

-■ Health insurance

-■ Other voluntary

-■ No insurance

 More easily or is seen as a less likely event.
 Studies are being conducted to understand which are the most serious risks (in terms of severity and frequency) in order to continue providing tailored products.

-44 Insurance type, by economic vulnerability segment

-Health insurance is the biggest growth area and is taken out by the more vulnerable households
+All entrepreneurs Fundación 44 Insurance type, by economic vulnerability segment Health insurance is the biggest growth area and is taken out by the more vulnerable households G 43.

-G 43.
 Includes voluntary policies marketed by institutions to all their clients to end of 2023.
 G. 44.
 Includes voluntary insurance marketed by the entities to all their clients to end of 2023.
 Degree of vulnerability calculated at 12.31.2023, using the latest information available from the entrepreneur.

-(borrower clients who take All clients with out insurance) Comments insurance % Penetration Health insurance is the most popular, with Colombia 331,797 87% penetration of 57%, followed by Life with 49%.
-BANCAMÍA Peru Damage insurance is the most popular, with 219,240 70% FINANCIERA CONFIANZA penetration of 48%, followed by Life with 35%.
-Life insurance is the only product marketed by Dominican Rep. 55,420 29% the institution.
-BANCO ADOPEM Chile 1,023 1% Only come onto the market recently.
-FONDO ESPERANZA
+PROFILE BY COUNTRY All clients with insurance (borrower clients who take out insurance) % Penetration Comments Colombia Валсамíа 331,797 87% Health insurance is the penetration of 57%, fo Peru Financiera Confianza 219,240 70% Damage insurance is t penetration of 48%, fo Dominican Rep. Вамсо Адорем 55,420 29% Life insurance is the or the institution.
+Chile Fondo Esperanza 1,023 1% Only come onto the m Panama MICROSERFIN 17,620 89% Health insurance is the penetration of 77%, fo expenses, with 58%.
+TOTAL (Aggregate) 624,740 60% SOCIAL PERFORMANCE REPORT BBVA VIF 2023 Fundación he most popular, with followed by Life with 49%.

-PROFILE BY COUNTRY

-Panama

-MICROSERFIN

-TOTAL (Aggregate)
+the most popular, with followed by Life with 35%. only product marketed by market recently.